 The arrival of the Ariya also marks the end of the road for Nissan’s association with CHAdeMO charging hardware.
 While the LEAF will continue to use the connector, the Ariya, along with all future Nissan electric models uses the more common CCS charging port.
 63kWh versions come equipped with a 7.4kW AC charger for domestic use, 87kWh models include a 22kW three-phase charger.

 In terms of equipment, the Ariya follows the Nissan tradition of offering plenty of standard kit.
-It is available with two trim grades, Advance and Evolve, with both models featuring ProPILOT with Navi-Link, Intelligent Driver Alertness and Lane Keep Assist, Traffic Jam Pilot, Blind Spot Intervention, Intelligent Cruise Control, Full Auto Park, Apple Car Play and 360 degree Around View Monitor.
+It is available with four trim grades, Engage, Advance, Evolve and Evolve+, with all models featuring ProPILOT with Navi-Link, Intelligent Driver Alertness and Lane Keep Assist, Traffic Jam Pilot, Blind Spot Intervention, Intelligent Cruise Control, and Apple Car Play.

 The higher spec Evolve grade adds features such as Pro-Pilot Park, Windscreen Heads-up Display, a 10 Bose speaker system, Electric Panoramic Sunroof, power moving centre console, and black upholstery with synthetic leather seats and Ultrasuede inserts.